Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

         currently only the 'train.csv' and 'image.rar' are up to date in this Baidu Net Disk. // 11/30/2017
 ## 0. Introduction
-This mini-project aims to identify parts of Hong Kong Road signs, especially the arrows
+This mini-project aims to identify parts of Hong Kong Road signs, especially the arrows.

-This project successively identify road signs of *"moving forward", "right turn", "left turn" "uturn ","no stop"*, the standard input of these networks is grayscale images of 60\*60
+This project successively identify road signs of *"moving forward", "right turn", "left turn" "uturn ","no stop"*, the standard input of these networks is grayscale images of 60\*60.

 One fully-connected network model and two convolutional neural network model are provided.
 All of them have achieved more than 90% of accuracy on moderate test sets.
 There are some differences between this two convolutional models.

 The project is based on *python 3 tensorflow Framework*, and has made use of the following libraries:

 Numpy, Tensorflow, Matplotlib, scipy, PIL, pandas

+Liu Yu Xuan and Wu Han Xi contribute equally in the project.

 ## 1. Components